vangthao95/csc165a3/README.md

 3. Scripting (60% done)
      - Player 2's dolphin is now rotating.
 The rotation speed can be updated in realtime by editing the variable "spinSpeed " in the file "scripts/InitParams.js".
+4. Terrain (20% done)
+     - Added basic terrain but there is no detection of height.